 - Although we use content filters at Aberdeen Hall, it is possible to come across offensive or dangerous content online.
-When you come across something questionable, talk to a trusted adult for support. - Encourage kids to speak up against and report online bullying.
+When you come across something questionable, talk to a trusted adult for support. - Speak up against and report online bullying and encourage your peers to do the same.